 For claims received from the public, Jet is your advocate and will reach out to you for details to help you mount a defense.
 We will work with you to resolve any issues before we have to make a payment.

 While Nevada does not require any other bonds for Money Transmitters, businesses that operate in other states may need similar bonds in other states.
-Below is a list of Money Transmitter bonds offered by Jet:
+Below is a small list of Money Transmitter bonds offered by Jet: